 Writing your first IceRPC + Slice client in C#

 This tutorial is the second part of a two part series that shows how to create a complete application with IceRPC for C#.
-We start from scratch—you just need to have the .NET 8 SDK installed on your computer.
+We start from scratch—you just need to have the .NET 8 or 9 SDK installed on your computer.

 The first part of this tutorial showed how to create the server.
 This part shows how to create the client.